Cambricon/mlu-exporter/README.md

 - MLU270, MLU270-X5K, MLU220, MLU290, MLU370 devices
 - For MLU 2xx needs driver >= 4.9.13
 - For MLU 3xx needs driver >= 4.20.9
+- For MLU 5xx needs driver >= 5.0.0
-- For MLU 2xx、3xx needs cntoolkit >= 2.8.2 on your building machine
+- For MLU 2xx、3xx needs cndev >= 2.8.2 on your building machine
+- For MLU 5xx needs cndev >= 3.0.1 on your building machine

 For MLU driver version before 4.9.13, please use [release v1.5.3].